Emergency Dentist appointments available

-Dental emergencies may arrive at odd and unpredictable times and it is important that you and your loved ones are attended to promptly to get you out of pain.
+Dental emergencies may arrive at odd and unpredictable times.
+It is important that you and your loved ones are attended to promptly to relieve pain.

-Emergency dental care may be required when you do not have a pre-booked appointment therefore, we recommend you call us as soon as you feel you are having a dental emergency.
+Emergency dental care may be required when you do not have a pre-booked appointment.
+We recommend you call us as soon as you feel you are having a dental emergency.

 Out of hours information for urgent dental care

-Ans: Facial trauma causing fractured teeth and pain, toothache causing excruciating pain and uncontrollable with pain killers, excessive bleeding after an extraction, swelling inside or outside of the mouth arising from a tooth, broken front teeth if effecting aesthetics, sudden onset mobility of teeth and a non healing socket or a non healing ulcer for more than 2 weeks are all considered to be dental emergencies for which we recommend you seek urgent dental care.
-Inability to swallow, breath or talk is a medical/ high level dental emergency and is best dealt with in a hospital- please ring 999 urgently.
-We always keep dedicated emergency slots for our registered patients everyday, we recommend that you contact us first thing in the morning to reserve this to be seen on the same day.
-If you are not registered with us, we will still try our best to help.
-Our extremely patient reception team would be glad to help.
+Facial trauma causing fractured teeth and pain, toothache causing excruciating pain and uncontrollable with pain killers, excessive bleeding after an extraction, swelling inside or outside of the mouth arising from a tooth, broken front teeth if effecting aesthetics, sudden onset mobility of teeth and a non healing socket or a non healing ulcer for more than 2 weeks are all considered to be dental emergencies for which we recommend you seek urgent dental care.

-Q: What is not classed as a dental emergency ?
+What is not classed as a dental emergency?

-Ans: Pressure build up in and around the nerve/ root of a tooth due to an infection is also known as a dental abscess and can be very painful.
-To offer urgent dental care, we would give you plenty of local anesthetic and then drain the abscess accessing via the tooth.
-The tooth is then dressed and the access cavity sealed with a temporary dressing to allow the dentist to work on the tooth at a later date to fill the tooth with a permanent filling material.
+The tooth is then dressed and sealed with a temporary dressing to allow the dentist to work on the tooth at a later date to fill the tooth with a permanent filling material.